-An amount of EUR 8 million in funding is available for the 5th Zero Emission Mobility Call.
+An amount of EUR 8 million in funding is available for the 6th Zero Emission Mobility Call.

 These funds are intended to support flagship projects and cooperative R&D projects.
-The projects should promote 100 % electrification of vehicles and enable the development and testing of intelligent electric mobility and hydrogen infrastructure and seamless integration into publicly accessible mobility systems and logistics solutions.
+The projects should promote 100% electrification of vehicles and enable the development and testing of intelligent electric mobility and hydrogen infrastructure and seamless integration into publicly accessible mobility systems.
 The use of hydrogen in combustion engines is not eligible for funding under this programme.

-The call additionally includes two R&D services: one is designed to explore questions concerning the "right to plug" and the other focuses on the integration of electric mobility into the power system.
-Both R&D services must be aimed at achieving climate neutrality by 2040.
+The call additionally includes one R&D service to explore questions concerning the electrification of coaches.
+The R&D service must be aimed at achieving climate neutrality by 2040.

-The project proposals must be submitted via eCall by the submission deadline of 14 October 2022, 12:00.
+The full project proposals must be submitted to the Austrian Research Promotion Agency (FFG) via eCall by the submission deadline of 4 October 2023, 12:00 p.m. (noon).
 Zero Emission Mobility is a funding initiative of the Climate and Energy Fund in support of implementing the Mobility Master Plan 2030 for Austria and achieving climate neutrality by 2040.